BIBLE PASSAGE:

 MEDITATION:

-Have you had some days when you thought to yourself,
+Have you ever had some days when you thought to yourself,

 “I sure could use some encouragement right now”

-You feel like the weight of the world is on your shoulders
+You may have felt like the weight of the world is on your shoulders

-and it causes you to think you are alone.
-Maybe you feel
+and it caused you to think you are alone.
+Maybe you felt that you

-that you have been doing a lot, but no one seems to notice,
+have been doing a lot, but no one seems to notice, or even care.

-You may think about how sports teams have cheerleaders
+You may have thought about how sports teams have cheerleaders

 “Why can’t I have just one